-The standards of conduct established by elipsLife's Code of Conduct are obligatory for all employees.
+The standards of conduct established by elipsLife Code of Conduct apply to all employees.
 The Code of Conduct and the internal guidelines derived from it provide all employees with clear guidance on behaviour that lives up to the values of elipsLife.
 In order to transmit the principles of the Code of Conduct and the Compliance Program, elipsLife has implemented a training program.